 Total Pageviews

-When bad managers are allowed to run free, everyone suffers.
+When managers who are unskilled people-leaders are allowed to run free, everyone suffers.

 Employees suffer — Employees feel unsupported, undirected, bullied, confused, unmotivated, unappreciated, frustrated, and constantly questioning, “is it me?”
 So they are not engaged and they are not productive.